suraj5424/Sudoku-Puzzle-Identifier-and-Solver/README.md

 6. Submit the predictions for evaluation.

 ## Files Included
-1. `train_digit_recognition.ipynb`: Jupyter notebook containing code for training the digit recognition model.
+1. `SUDOKU_PUZZLE_submission_by_Suraj.ipynb.`: Jupyter notebook containing code for training the digit recognition model and Predictions.
-2. `test_digit_recognition.ipynb`: Jupyter notebook containing code for testing the digit recognition model and generating predictions.
+2. Each task has two differnt methods **TWO** solve the problems.
 3. `submission.csv`: Sample submission file.

 ## Dependencies